 - Your credit score and history- As with any type of loan or financing, the borrower’s credit score and history are very important.
 You’re going to need to show a good past record of paying off debts on time if you want to take advantage of the best rates out there.
 Of course, it’s always possible to build credit scores and improve credit histories over time if you make payments on time and pay down debts.

 - The term length of the loan you’re looking for- The longer the loan term, the higher your loan rate is likely to be.
-Lenders will feel more comfortable when you’re going to pay off your loan faster and when you’re going to owe money for a shorter period of time.
+Lenders with good or bad credit will feel more comfortable when you’re going to pay off your loan faster and when you’re going to owe money for a shorter period of time.